holdercp/techdegree-project-10/README.md

 You'll be given static HTML designs, a set of requirements and the existing SQLite database.
 You'll be required to implement a dynamic website using Express, Pug, and the SQL ORM Sequelize.

+## Get Up and Running
+1. Run `npm install` from your project root
+1. `npm start` will spin up an Express server

+This project doesn't not use migrations since it's small and just for run; the db will sync when the server starts.

+The project is set up to connect to a SQLite db named `library.db` in the root of the project.
+The copy that came with the project files is included since this is just a small project.

+The per page limit for db results can be adjusted in the `config/config.js` file by setting the `perPage` property.
+It is set to 10 by default.
+You will need to restart the server to see this change.

 ## Requirements
 ### Models
 - [x] The library.db file should contain 3 tables.
 Create a Sequelize model for a books table, a patrons table, and a loans table.
 There are no timestamps.